-How Our Baltimore Personal Injury Lawyers Can Help with a Rear End Accident Case
+How Our Baltimore Car Accident Lawyers Can Help with a Rear End Accident Case

-At William G. Kolodner, P.A., we understand how an accident can change your life.
+At WGK Personal Injury Lawyers, we understand how an accident can change your life.
 You do not deserve financial uncertainty after a negligent driver causes an auto accident.
-Our family-run law firm is here to help you fight for the fair compensation you deserve.
+Our law firm is here to help you fight for the fair compensation you deserve.